StenlyTU/LFCS-official/stuff/StorageManagement.md

 * `setfacl -m u:dummy:- file` -> remove all permissions of user dummy.

-* `setfacl -m d:g:sales:rx directory` -> set a <u>default ACL</u> to a directory.
+* `setfacl -m d:g:sales:rx directory` -> Set a default ACL to a directory.
 In this way all files created inside it will have same ACL as default

-  The default ACL is a specific type of permission assigned to a directory, that doesn’t change the permissions of the directory itself, but makes so that specified ACLs are set by default on all the files created inside of it
+  The default ACL is a specific type of permission assigned to a directory, that doesn’t change the permissions of the directory itself, but makes so that specified ACLs are set by default on all the files created inside of it.

 * If an ACL is applied, when `ls -la` is executed an + is inserted after other permissions.
 The "." in the end shows that ACL is supported.

-* `setfacl -x u:test:w test` -> remove ACL
+* `setfacl -x u:test:w test` -> remove ACL.

-* `setfacl -b file` -> removes all ACL
+* `setfacl -b file` -> removes all ACL.

 **Extended attributes**